gallardoalba/natural_philosophy/README.md

 literary tradition, being applied indistinctly to all kinds of knowledge, both speculative and practical.
 In Homer, *σοφός* means a man skilled in mechanical arts.
-For Aristotle, philosophy is identical with c ience , embracing the whole body of human knowledge, distributed in conformity with the diverse variety of its objects.[^2]
+For Aristotle, philosophy is identical with science , embracing the whole body of human knowledge, distributed in conformity with the diverse variety of its objects.[^2]

 Another backbone concept of the present text is the concept of *φύσις*